What happens when someone runs a Google search for your brand, industry, product, or service?

 Black hat SEO includes tactics that are clearly outlawed and/or unethical.
 This may include content automation, doorway pages, hidden links or text, keyword stuffing, negative SEO, sneaky redirects, cloaking, link schemes, link manipulation, article spinning, markup spam, duplicate content, etc.

 There are plenty of white hat SEO companies out there, meaning there’s no need to work with a black hat company that could put your website and brand at risk.
 Avoid black hat companies and tactics at all costs.
+It is better to pay for expensive SEO, than get fooling into thinking the cost of SEO services should be cheap.

 Any good SEO company will offer client confidentiality and customer discretion.
 They might ask you for permission to include your logo on their website and/or write up a case study, but they won’t force you to.
 Your confidentiality is more important than their social proof.